Naveen48271/Naveen48271/README.md

 - 👋 Hi, I’m @Naveen48271
-- 👀 I’m interested in  developing IOT projects using hardware components and embedded systems.
+- 👀 I’m interested in  developing IOT projects using hardware components and embedded systems and softwarer projects.
 - 🌱 I’m currently learning python development and java full stack web development.
 - 💞️ I’m looking to collaborate on Collaborating on projects through GitHub is an excellent way to contribute to open-source projects, learn from others, and gain practical experience
 - 📫 How to reach me  prefer more private communication, you can share your email address in your GitHub profile or within your project's documentation for collaborators to contact me directly.